The New People

 Listen to the Closing Theme to The New People (Reel-to-Reel Version)

 Starting out alone.

-Far away from home and friends. [this line only heard in the reel-to-reel version]
+Far away from home and friends. *only heard in the broadcast pilot version*

 What kind of world will they create?